 (i) OGC OpenSearch Extension for Earth Observation;

 (j) OGC OpenSearch Geo and Time Extensions;

+(k) [ISO 13028] ISO/TR 13028:2010, Information and documentation - Implementation guidelines for digitization of records.

 (k) XML for parliamentary, legislative and judiciary documents (Akoma Ntoso);

 5. When complementing and not covered by chapter II, the FAIR principles for scientific data management and stewardship should be followed to promote accessibility, reuse and interoperability of environmental research data.
+For promoting public participation in scientific research, the core data and metadata standards (PPSR-CORE) could be used.

 Chapter V. Single one-stop web access point (portal) for environmental information